 In the present study, we aimed to investigate the diagnostic value of MRV for ID in pregnant women.
-To address this point, we split our goal to three: first, to assess the degree of variability and reproducibility of MRV in the healthy population.
-Second, we try to ascertain the diagnostic accuracy of several cellular indices among pregnant women and to investigate the association between these indices and the presence or absence of iron.
-Further, we examine the change in MRV that occurred after oral iron supplementation and evaluated its capacity to serve as an indicator of the effectiveness of the treatment we administered.
+To address this point, three goals were set: (1) assess the degree of variability and reproducibility of MRV in the healthy population.
+(2) ascertain the diagnostic accuracy of several cellular indices among pregnant women and to investigate the association between these indices and the presence or absence of iron.
+(3) examine the change in MRV that occurred after oral iron supplementation and evaluated its capacity to serve as an indicator of the effectiveness of treatment.

-MATERIALS AND METHODS
+METHODS